jyates/SimpleDBHammer/README.md

-DB Stomp - A General Purpose Utility Database Testing
+SimpleDBHammer - A General Purpose Utility Database Testing

 ## Overview: What the heck is this all about?
 Often times people need to hammer on their database installation.
 This can often be a tedious process, raequiring you to specially create a 'hammer' to fine tune your installation.
 This requires a myriad a moving parts, including multi-threading, randomizing queries, varying record types, etc. - all of which can be complex, annoying or easily implemented incorrectly.

-DB Stomp is a very flexible, python based database 'hammer' library/tool.
+SimpleDBHammer is a very flexible, python based database 'hammer' library/tool.
 We provide easy mechanisms for specifying the amount of parallelism, frequency, run statistics, and specifying the types of records.
+Its a starting place for figuring out where things are starting to slow down, not the end-all, be-all of testing.
+It was written over a weekend, come on.

 ## Usage: Do do I use it?
 The client can be wrapped with a command line utility or one can be adapted from the various provided main classes (see src/run).
 The specific hammer to type to use is dynamically loaded and can be specified either on the command line or in the configuration file.